geetavin464/geetavin464.github.io/_posts/2015-03-01-linux-file-structure-commands.md

 categories: devops
 description: Frequenty used linux commands, important folders and files
 ---
-> All the best people in life seem to like LINUX
-> - Steve Wozniak

 * __Philosophy of Linux__
   * Linux does not assume anything.
 Lets you install what you need rather than give you a bunch of things you may not need.
 All commands are case sensitive.